yithemes/yith-woocommerce-wishlist/readme.md

 ## Changelog

-### 3.0.25 - Released on 05 August 2021
+### 3.1.0 - Released on 08 September 2021

-* New: support for WooCommerce 5.6
+* New: support for WooCommerce 5.7
-* New: support for WordPress 5.8
 * Update: YITH Plugin Framework
+* Tweak: enforcing a more strict nonce verification
+* Fix: use absolute URL in 'Remove from Wishlist' anchors, to avoid problems when template is loaded via AJAX
+* Dev: added yith_wcwl_plugin_icons filter, to allow third party add custom icons (thanks to swallow2603)

 ## Support